nethesis/nethvoice-wizard-ui/docs/modelConfig.md

 ## UI organization

+To ease the development of the models configuration UI, variables have been organized in *features* and *sections*.

+### Features

 Configuration variables are grouped by feature.
 Declaring that a phone model supports a certain feature means that the model supports all the variables related to that feature.
 The features that have been defined are the following: